Speaker Submission Deadlines

-This track covers topics from end user support to managing IT services.
+This track covers all topics from end user support to managing IT services.
 Share how your IT teams collaborate, operate, and deliver solutions fast in a service-first world.

-This track is all about how to run Atlassian in larger organizations and at scale.
+This track is all about how to run Atlassian at scale in enterprise organizations.
 Share how you and your team set up Atlassian for high availability, scalability, and performance.